MA Rural Development: Admissions 2025, Colleges, Syllabus, Careers

 MA Rural Development stands for Master of Arts in Rural Development is a Postgraduate program that focuses on providing a deep understanding of rural issues, development policies, and strategies that can help improve the social, economic, and environmental conditions of rural areas.

-The MA in Rural Development eligibility criteria is that the candidate must have a bachelor’s degree in the relevant field from a recognized university.
+The MA Rural Development eligibility criteria are that the candidate must have a bachelor’s degree in the relevant field from a recognized university.
 Admission to this program is based on both merit and entrance examinations.
 Some private universities provide direct admission based on the candidate’s merit; however, public universities like the University of Delhi, Jamia Millia Islamia University, etc, admit on the basis of entrance exams such as CUET PG, JMI Entrance Test, etc.

 After completing the MA in Rural Development course, candidates can pursue various Job Profiles such as Rural Development Officer, Project Coordinator/Project Manager, Community Development Officer, Research Associate/Field Officer, Development Consultant, and Agribusiness Consultant.
 The average salary a graduate of this course can earn ranges from INR 3,00,000 – 9,00,000 for a fresher.